Buddhism is a set of methods that helps us to develop our full human potential by understanding the true nature of reality.

 Irrespective of whether we are believers or agnostics, whether we believe in God or karma, everyone can pursue moral ethics. – The 14th Dalai Lama

 It entails appreciating and developing the basic human values of kindness, honesty, generosity and patience, while trying as hard as possible not to harm others.

 Buddhist religion deals with topics like karma, past and future lives, the mechanism of rebirth, liberation from rebirth, and the attainment of enlightenment.
 It includes practices such as chanting, meditation and prayers.
 There’s no single holy book in Buddhism, like a “Buddhist Bible,” as each tradition has their own texts based on the original teachings.
 Many of the texts from the Tibetan tradition can be found in our Original Texts section.

 People can pray anytime and anywhere, although many choose to do so at temples or before shrines in their homes.
-The aim of prayer is not to be granted wishes, but to awaken our own inner strength, wisdom and compassion (See How to Develop Compassion).
+The aim of prayer is not to be granted wishes, but to awaken our own inner strength, wisdom and compassion.

 There are no dietary laws, but most masters encourage students to be vegetarians as much as possible, and Buddha also instructed his followers not to drink alcohol or take drugs.
 Buddhist training is aimed at developing mindfulness and self-discipline, which we generally lose when we get drunk or high.

 Buddhism has a monastic tradition with monks and nuns, who keep hundreds of vows including total celibacy.
 They shave their heads, wear robes, and live in monastic communities where they devote their lives to study, meditation, prayer and performing ceremonies for the lay community.
 Nowadays, many lay people study Buddhism and practice meditation in Buddhist centers.